dhruv-m-patel/frontend-rendering-strategies/README.md

 ### Client Only Rendering

-- An example showing how to use client-only rendering using creact-react-app
+- An example showing how to use client-only rendering using create-react-app

 ### Universal Rendering